Speeding up E2B

 Use graphics mode but don’t load any wallpaper

-You can define a single colour for the whole background instead of using a picture file by specifying an RRGGBB colour value, for example:
+You can define a single colour for the menu background instead of using a picture file by specifying an RRGGBB colour value in the \_ISO\MyE2B.cfg file, for example:

 5. Don’t load a font file on start-up if using a graphics mode